lxylxy123456/uberxmhf/bug_067/README.md

 On Windows 10, also works.
 Serial output is the same.

 Git `a98450a7c` makes it a configuration option.
+From now on, use `--enable-update-intel-ucode` in `./configure`.

 ### Checking processor signature